 The strategic plan for the Texas workforce system was developed by the Texas Workforce Investment Council and its system partners over a twelve-month period from September 2014 to September 2015.
+Approved by Governor Greg Abbott in September of 2015, the integrated plan guides partner agencies to reduce duplication, overcome gaps, and focus greater effort on workforce issues.
+System partners completed the fouryear update to the implementation plan in March 2020.
 Texas Government Code, Section 2308.104 charges the Council with developing a single strategic plan for the state's workforce system.
 The plan is intended to guide system partners in implementing workforce programs, services, and initiatives designed to achieve the strategies, system objectives, and goals that are outlined in this document.